TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 13/John 13.31.md

 ---

-When therefore he was gone out, Jesus saith, Now is the Son of man glorified, and God is glorified in him;
+When he had gone out, Jesus said, "Now the Son of Man has been glorified, and God has been glorified in him.